umarhassan-mitodl/5.07sc-fall-2013/content/pages/syllabus/meet-the-team.md

 {{< tdopen >}}

-Joanne Stubbe is Professor of Chemistry & Biology Emeritus at MIT and the Director of the [Stubbe Research Group](http://web.mit.edu/biochemistry/) at MIT.
+Joanne Stubbe is Professor of Chemistry & Biology Emeritus at MIT and the Director of the {{% resource_link "b5991d4c-186c-42c4-a00c-48c595ffda68" "Stubbe Research Group" %}} at MIT.
 Her research has focused on nucleotide reductases, the enzymes involved in the chemical reactions essential to the biosynthesis of DNA and RNA.
 Her success in unraveling the specific steps in these and other enzymatic reactions has enabled the design and synthesis of important anti-cancer drugs.
-A recipient of the 2008 [National Medal of Science](http://www.nsf.gov/od/nms/recip_details.jsp?recip_id=5300000000457) and a member of the National Academy of Sciences, she has taught Biochemistry at MIT for many years.
+A recipient of the 2008 {{% resource_link "f4f10b12-9115-4051-8676-d7fca3daf2fa" "National Medal of Science" %}} and a member of the National Academy of Sciences, she has taught Biochemistry at MIT for many years.
 She is often spotted outside the lab walking her dog Zymie.

 {{< tdclose >}}